sveinung/writings/continuous_delivery_value.md

 doing CD.

-This also applies to the other stages of an ideas lifecycle: we want to decrease the time an idea spends between its inception in someones brain to its realization in production.
+This also applies to the other stages of an ideas lifecycle: we want to decrease the time an idea spends as work-in-progress.
 In the lean world this is known as _cycle time_.
 Having a low cycle time gives us many of the benefits explained below.

 Lower deltas means lower risk
 -----------------------------